 The patent prosecution process is expensive and time-consuming.
 We may not be able to prepare, file and prosecute all necessary or desirable patent applications at a commercially reasonable cost or in a timely manner or in all jurisdictions.
 It is also possible that we may fail to identify patentable aspects of inventions made in the course of development and commercialization activities before it is too late to obtain patent protection on them.
 We may not be able to obtain or maintain patent applications and patents due to the subject matter claimed in such patent applications and patents being in the public domain.
 In some cases, the work of certain academic researchers in the gene therapy field has entered the public domain, which may preclude our ability to obtain patent protection for certain inventions relating to such work.
 Although we enter into nondisclosure and confidentiality agreements with parties who have access to confidential or patentable aspects of our research and development output, such as our employees, corporate collaborators, outside scientific collaborators, contract manufacturers, consultants, advisors and other third parties, any of these parties may breach these agreements and disclose such output before a patent application is filed, thereby jeopardizing our ability to seek patent protection.
 Consequently, we would not be able to prevent any third party from using any technology that is in the public domain to compete with our product candidates.
+In addition, as the licensee of university patents from Cornell and UCSD, we have less control over the prosecution and enforcement of those patents than we would if we owned the patents.
+While we do have typical rights with respect to those patents under university license agreements, our ability to enforce those patents to maintain exclusivity in our markets may be limited by the terms of our agreements with Cornell and UCSD.
+In addition, to the extent the federal government provided research funding to the licensor university for any technology licensed under the license agreements, then if the federal government elects to exercise any of its overriding rights which may apply as a result of provision of such funding, we may be subject to changes in market exclusivity or other material business requirements or constraints.
 Moreover, depending on the terms of any future in-licenses to which we may become a party, we may not have the right to control the preparation, filing and prosecution of patent applications, or to maintain the patents, covering technology in-licensed from third parties.
 Therefore, these patents and patent applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.